mahfuz225bd/naztech-intern-java-class-notes/README.md

 - "The Complete Reference of Java" by _Herbert Shield_

+For more learn about other language, framework and etc. etc. Please, [click here](https://jobayerhossain-dev.gitbook.io/programming-resources/)

 ## Trainers

 - Md.
 Mominul Islam (Digital Marketing Manager at _naztech Inc, Dhaka, Bangladesh_)